Suzanna-Linn/slua/docs/moving-lists.md

 print(ll.GetUsedMemory() - before)  -- > 160 (10*16)</code></pre>

 For sparse arrays, table.shrink() has a second optional parameters, "reorder", that is false by default.
-<code class="language-sluab">table.shrink(tab, true)</code> can move keys from the sparse array to the dictionary part if it saves memory:
+With reorder true, <code class="language-sluab">table.shrink(tab, true)</code> can move keys from the sparse array to the dictionary part if it saves memory:
 <pre class="language-sluab"><code class="language-sluab">local tab = {}
 local before = ll.GetUsedMemory()